Peiffap/minicp/userguide/source/learning_minicp/part_3.rst

             }
         }

-    A skeletton of solution is given next but you don't have to follow exactly this solution since there are many ways to implement it.
+A skeletton of solution is given next but you don't have to follow exactly this solution since there are many ways
+    to implement it.

 .. code-block:: java
    :emphasize-lines: 3

-        private void dfs(SearchStatistics statistics, SearchLimit limit) {
+        private void dfs(SearchStatistics statistics, Predicate<SearchStatistics> limit) {
-            Stack<Alternative> alternatives = new Stack<Alternative>();
+            Stack<Procedure> alternatives = new Stack<Procedure>();
             expandNode(alternatives,statistics); // root expension
             while (!alternatives.isEmpty()) {
                 if (limit.stopSearch(statistics)) throw new StopSearchException();